Guangzhou Baiyun International Airport: Terminal 2

+Terminal 3

+Terminal 3 opened on 30 October 2025, with an area measuring over 422,000 square metres.
+The terminal built using BIM digital technology and designed to operate with paper-free archives for first time in China, with its "flower" design theme.
+The terminal has the first open-air airport observation deck in China.

+China Eastern Airlines (for domestic flights only), Shanghai Airlines, China United Airlines, Juneyao Airlines and Okay Airways have moved its operations to Terminal 3 on 30 October for certain flights, and all flights have moved on 31 October.

 FedEx Asia-Pacific hub

-On July 13, 2005, FedEx Express signed a contract with the airport authority to relocate its Asia-Pacific hub from Subic Bay International Airport in the Philippines to Baiyun Airport.
+On 13 July 2005, FedEx Express signed a contract with the airport authority to relocate its Asia-Pacific hub from Subic Bay International Airport in the Philippines to Baiyun Airport.
 The new Asia-Pacific hub covers an area of approximate 63 ha, with a total floor space of 82000 m2.
 At the beginning of operation, the hub employed more than 800 people and operated 136 flights a week, providing delivery services among 20 major cities in Asia and linking these cities to more than 220 countries and territories in the world.
 The Guangzhou hub was, at the time of the opening, the largest FedEx hub outside the United States, but it was later surpassed by the expanded hub at Paris' Charles de Gaulle Airport.

 The hub has its own ramp control tower, a first for an international air express cargo company facility in China, which enables FedEx to control aircraft movements on the ground, aircraft parking plans as well as loading and unloading priorities.
 Included at the hub are a unique package and sorting system with 16 high-speed sorting lines, seven round-out conveyor belts and 90 primary and secondary document-sorting splits.
 With the new advanced system, up to 24,000 packages can be sorted an hour at the start of operations.